xavierleune/aerospike-client-php/doc/aerospike_operate.md

 ## Parameters

 **key** the key identifying the record.
-An associative array with keys 'ns','set','key'.
+An array with keys 'ns','set','key'.

-**operations** an associative array of one or more per-bin operations conforming to the following structure:
+**operations** an array of one or more per-bin operations conforming to the following structure:
 ```
 Write Operation: